 It didn’t help.
 He was holding his breath, and his mind just wanted to focus on one sensation at a time.

-Regina Vickers has her arms around you!
+Regina Vickers has her arms around me!

 She smelled like some kind of flower.
 Lavender, maybe?
 Roses?
 He didn’t know much about flowers, but it was nice.
-Lady-like.
-But not too delicate either.
+Lady-like, but not too delicate either.
 Like her.